ScriptBasic/WinPBX/docs/CComplex Class.md

 # <a name="CAbs"></a>CAbs / CMagnitude

 Returns the magnitude of this complex number.
-Alias: CMagnitude.

 ```
 FUNCTION CAbs () AS DOUBLE